hashkat/hashkat/docs/tutorial05.md

 <img src='../img/tutorial05/visualization.png'>
 </center>

-As expected, the *Celebrity* agents (red dots) tend to have much more followers than the *Standard* agents (blue dots).
+As expected, the *Celebrity* agents (red nodes) tend to have much more followers than the *Standard* agents (blue nodes).

 We can also do further analysis of this network through use of the output files that have been created from running this simulation.
-As we discussed in [**Tutorial 1**](http://docs.hashkat.org/en/latest/tutorial01/), an agent's cumulative degree distribution is the total number of connections it has.
-We found the normalized cumulative degree distribution probability for all agents in that [tutorial](http://docs.hashkat.org/en/latest/tutorial01/), let's do the same here but we will also compare the overall normalized cumulative degree distribution to that of each agent type.
+As we discussed in [**Tutorial 1**](http://docs.hashkat.org/en/latest/tutorial01/), an agent's cumulative-degree distribution is the total number of connections it has.
+We plotted the normalized cumulative-degree distribution probability for all agents in that [tutorial](http://docs.hashkat.org/en/latest/tutorial01/), let's do the same here but we will also compare the overall normalized cumulative-degree distribution to that of each agent type.

-We can do this using 'gnuplot' by entering 'gnuplot' in the *output* directory and inputting the following commands:
+We can do this using Gnuplot by entering Gnuplot in the **output** directory and inputting the following commands:

 `set style fill transparent solid 0.5 noborder`